MichaelNZ404/BWGame/README.md

 ## ROTATE AND PITCH:
 - middle click rotate and pitch is centered on god hand
-- edge of screen rotate and pitch are camera only
+- edge of screen rotate and pitch are camera only (won't do)

 ## GAMEPLAY:
-- god hand has maximum distance from camera, just raycast through for target.
+- god hand has maximum distance from camera, just raycast through for target. (done)
-- no maximum range for grab, just becomes difficult to see
+- no maximum range for grab, just becomes difficult to see (done)
 - detail decreases with zoom, influence ring should be visible from space.
 - hard bounding box around island.
 - ability to show info next to god hand (eg zoom with mouse icon, or the amount of wood being picked up)